aarsonline/aarsonline.github.io/class1/cys/README.md

 tertiary core of the enzyme, mediated by contacts with the sugar-phosphate backbone at an unusual G15-G48 Levitt base-pair (Sherlin et al., 2000; Hauenstein et al., 2004).
 The α/β domain resides downstream from the [helical domain](/superfamily/class1/Anticodon_binding_domain_CRIMVL) (Hou and Perona, 2005), which is also found in [ArgRS](/class1/arg), [LeuRS](/class1/leu1), [ValRS](/class1/val), [MetRS](/class1/met), and [IleRS](/class1/ile).
+In CysRS however, the helical domain is substantially smaller and recognizes the anticodon and D stems, rather than the anticodon loop (Hauenstein et al. 2004).
+Acceptor stem recognition may be further coordinated by a disordered module on the surface of the catalytic domain (Newberry et al. 2002).
+This characteristic feature - the CysRS insertion module - is only found in CysRS (Douglas et al, 2023).